Fundamental Heap for Framed Links and Ribbon Cocycle Invariants: Preliminary

 is called para-associativity.
 The equations $[x,x,y]=y$ and $[x, y, y ] = x$ are called the degeneracy conditions.
 A {\it heap} is a non-empty set with a ternary operation satisfying the para-associativity and the degeneracy conditions~\cite{ESZheap}.

 A typical example of a heap is a group $G$ where the ternary operation is given by $[x,y,z]=xy^{-1}z$, which we call a {\it group heap}.
 If $G$ is abelian, we call it an {\it abelian (group) heap}.
 Conversely, given a heap $X$ with a fixed element $e$, one defines a binary operation on $X$ by $x*y=[x,e,y]$ which makes $(X,*)$ into a group with $e$ as the identity, and the inverse of $x$ is $[e,x,e]$ for any $x \in X$.
 Moreover, the associated group heap coincides with the initial heap structure.
 Focusing on group heaps is therefore not a strong restriction, as it is always possible to construct a group whose group heap coincides with an arbitrary heap.
+Although the definition of heap is derived from that of para-associativity, which is a ternary generalization of associativity, our focus is on the ternary self-distribitivity as described below that heaps satisfy.